willjdsouza/willjdsouza.github.io/_posts/2020-05-06-visualizing_clusters.md

 ![header_image]({{ site.url }}/images/tsne_header.png)

 Unsupervised learning techniques are incredibly powerful if implemented properly.
-Many people are afraid to use these techniques because it is hard for them to validate the model results in their own heads.
-There is always a known label (or answer) when training supervised models, so it is much easier to quantify how well the model performs from inspecting various measures.
+Many people are afraid to use these techniques because it is hard for them to validate the model results in their own head.
+There is always a known label (or answer) when training supervised models, so it is much easier to quantify how well a supervised model performs from inspecting various measures.
 The uncertainty of unsupervised learning can leave you with discomfort because there is no real way to quantify the model's results, other than extracting insights from it and “making sense” with what we see.

 To endeavour into unsupervised techniques, there needs to be a trust in the math behind it.
 After that, it can be a little bit easier to cope with.
-In regards to clustering, there is another practice that you can do to help you gain more confidence in the model.
+In regards to clustering, there is another practice that you can do to help you gain more confidence in your results.

 In most real situations, we will usually have a large number of features for our model.
-Unfortunately, our simple brains cannot comprehend what it will anything will look like if it surpasses 3 dimensions!
+Unfortunately, our simple brains cannot comprehend what anything will look like if it surpasses 3 dimensions!
 Visualising your clusters in a low dimensional space will help you see how defined the clusters are, the space between them, and if choosing a clustering method is the right way to attack your problem.

 ## Libraries and Preprocessing

-In general, it is important to either pick out the features that you want to cluster on for your end analysis.
+In general, it is important to pick out the features that you want to cluster on for your end analysis.
 If they are not fully present, then you may need to engineer them.
-All following code is an example of NHL player data from 2004-2018, and some feature engineering to create a new dataset. **It is important to note that this way of wrangling your data may not be applicable and to use methods that will get your data to the state you need.
-Data wrangling is a creative stage that everyone may do a bit differently.**
+All the following code is an example of NHL player data from 2004-2018 with some feature engineering to create a new dataset. **It is important to note that this way of wrangling your data will most likely not be applicable for you.
+Use methods that will get your data to the state you need.
+Data wrangling is a creative stage that everyone may do a little bit differently.**

 ```
 import pandas as pd